Diseases and Conditions

 Hyperthyroidism usually requires specialists care because it can be caused by Grave’s disease, thyroid nodule(s), silent subacute thyroiditis, iodine-contrast or drugs.
 Management changes depending on the cause, patients’ age, reproductive plans, condition of the eyes (ophthalmopathy) and even smoking history.
 Choice between medication, surgery or radioactive iodine therapy requires expert care.

 Thyroid nodules are also very common.
 Recent grading system of the ultrasound reporting triages the patients who require fine needle aspiration (FNA).
 We routinely perform ultrasound assisted FNA in our clinic.
 An advantage of having the FNA performed by an endocrinologist is that the physician who performs the FNA can follow up the patient.
 When necessary she/he can arrange for additional work up (for example PET scan), surgery and subsequent nuclear medicine treatment.
-If long-term car is needed, endocrinologist adjusts thyroid treatment dose, orders the blood tests and appropriate stimulation tests, ultrasounds and scans.
-Establishing such life-long relationship with the endocrinologist assures successful management of thyroid cancer which has usually indulent, long-term course.
+If long-term care is needed, endocrinologist adjusts thyroid treatment dose, orders the blood tests and appropriate stimulation tests, ultrasounds and scans.
+Establishing such life-long relationship with the endocrinologist assures successful management of thyroid cancer which has usually indolent, long-term course.

 Drs.
 Sidika E. Karakas, Mark Moriwaki, Sonal Phatak, Pamela T. Prescott, Alison M. Semrad, Dana M. Sheely and Prasanth N. Surampudi welcome referrals for patients with benign thyroid disorders.